Notes on cities

 It seems, that every single thing has knowledge here.
 Metro has knowledge.
 Streets have knowledge.
 People have knowledge.
 Animals have knowledge.
 Even, I believe, objects have knowledge too here.

-We had a very sonorous bird in our yard last summer.
+Quite a loud bird lives in the yard.
 He would not sing when the space was filled with other sounds.
 Only when everything would slow down he would start the performance.
 After listening to it constantly, I decided to record his voice in different times of the day and made a mixtape out of it.
 Winter music.

 Central City Library was full of homeless people and the Train Station was full of people with expensive clothes eating their nice meals.
 Such a difference to what I used to see in other places.

 A man who sells tickets in a bus station asks me where I'm heading to.
 I say that I travel and that I have been in Boston before I came to Denver.
-He says, that even if he haven’t been in Boston, he knows that it has the oldest metro system.
+He knows that it has the oldest metro system.
 I say to him, that everything looks quite old there compared to Denver.
 He asks me where else I’m going and I explain about the other cities I was thinking to visit.
+I talk and talk...
 At the end of the conversation he tells me that he have never traveled outside this place.

-During the concert in a theater a woman stands up to say she does not hear enought accordion and would like to hear more flute as well.
+During the concert at the theater a woman stands up to say she does not hear enought accordion and would like to hear more flute as well.
 Musicians are impressed.
 Later, main violinist asks the same women if she can hear his part well enough.

 Have my favorite place here.
 I discovered it by walking on a beach one day.
 It looks and feels like to be on a film set.
 Strangely enough, everything feels like it belongs to a place.
 It is also a very worn down location with an old restaurant.
 You can sit near the table, drink your coffee and suddenly a wave comes and splashes on you (!)
 Sometimes I just go there to play tennis in an old tennis court surrounded by 100 m hight palms , not kidding.